jakegut/til/go/net-conn.md

 }
 ```

-Interestingly enough, the tutorial's assumption was left as some TODO and the [issue mentioned](https://github.com/golang/go/issues/15735) was been in active discussion for the past 6 years.
+Interestingly enough, the tutorial's assumption was left as some TODO and the [issue mentioned](https://github.com/golang/go/issues/15735) has been in active discussion for the past 6 years.

 Anyways, let's not pass in an empty byte array then: